-- To ensure Council strategically leverages its land assets for the betterment of the broader community. - To ensure the divestment of Council's surplus land and buildings are undertaken in accordance with the relevant legislation and Council's procedures. - To provide a transparent and accountable process for the divestment of Council's surplus land and building assets. - To provide Council the ability to leverage its land assets for property investment purposes so as to generate revenue for Council operations, priorities and city revitalisation.
+- To ensure Council strategically leverages its land assets for the betterment of the broader community. - To ensure the divestment of Council's surplus land and buildings are undertaken in accordance with the relevant legislation and Council's procedures. - To provide a transparent and accountable process for the divestment of Council's surplus land and building assets. - To provide Council the ability to conduct urban renewal activities to catalyse city transformation.